History

 Current state

 The church has preserved the medieval spatial layout and shape, making it today one of the most interesting rural sacral buildings in the region.
-Gothic eastern windows, one southern (eastern) window, one northern window (also on the eastern side), the eastern gable and the western and southern portal have been preserved in their original form.
+The eastern windows, one southern (eastern) window, one northern window (also on the eastern side) and the eastern gable are late Gothic.
+The western and southern portal have been preserved in their original form.
 The remaining windows, except for the slits in the tower, were transformed in the early modern period.
 The interior of the church was completely changed after the Middle Ages, including a gallery in the nave.

 bibliography: